InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 </div>

 Shohei Ohtani ranks first, with Aaron Judge in second place.
 Notable appearances by Corey Seager and Luis Robert Jr. are exclusively on this list.
 This suggests these players excel at producing various types of extra-base hits, not just home runs.

-### Overall Insights
-- Several players (particularly Ohtani, Judge, and Olson) appear at the top of both rankings, confirming their status as true elite power hitters.
-- The variation in rankings between Isolated Power and Home Runs per At Bat reveals different hitting style preferences among top players.

 ## Ethics
 This blog post uses data from **baseball-reference.com**, a public site offering baseball stats for fans and researchers.
 I accessed only allowed sections, respecting robots.txt restrictions and avoiding excessive requests, in adherence to ethical standards for public data use.
 You can check the robots.txt of baseball-reference.com <a href="https://www.baseball-reference.com/robots.txt"> here</a>.